jostylr/role-dnd-hybrid/src/rules.md

 Charisma and Dexterity are very helpful in many skills, with Dexterity being used for hitting and defense while Charisma is used for social interactions.

+## Features

+These are features that generally enhance dice rolls or have some other benefit, such as Darkvision.
+They are not directly rollable.
+Many of them come from class features of D&D.

+Armor proficiency is an important example.
+Without being proficient in the type of armor on is wearing, all rolls involving physical motion, including most casting, is at disadvantage.
+The feature has three levels, advancing at the normal skill level progression.
+Each level gives another higher armor proficiency, namely, light, medium, and heavy armor proficiency in that order.

 ## Combat